-The white grape comes from Croatia, Synonyms are Bougava, Bugava, Bugva, Chipiko, Ugava, Ugava Mala, Ugava Meka, Ugava Tvrda, Ugava Vela, Ugova Mala, Ugva, Viskulja, Vougava and Vugava Bijela.
-According to an unlikely hypothesis, it was already brought to the island of Vis at the turn of the century by the Greeks, but of course there is no proof of that.
+The white grape variety comes from Croatia, Synonyms are Bougava, Bugava, Bugva, Chipiko, Ugava, Ugava Mala, Ugava Meka, Ugava Tvrda, Ugava Vela, Ugova Mala, Ugva, Viskulja, Vougava and Vugava Bijela.
+According to an improbable hypothesis, it was brought to the island of Vis by the Greeks at the turn of the time, but there is of course no evidence of this.
 The parentage is unknown.
-That they are identical to the French variety often confused with it Viognier be, was through DNA comparisons disproved.
-According to DNA analysis done in 2013, she was a parent of the strain Glavinuša,
+That it is identical to the French variety that is often confused with it Viognier was through DNA comparisons disproved.
+According to DNA analysis in 2013, she was a parent of the variety Glavinuša,

-The early ripening vine is very prone to real mildew and Black spots disease, as well as minor for Botrytis, It produces alcoholic white wines with apricot flavor.
-The variety is approved in the area Srednja / Juzna Dalmacija (Central and South Dalmatia), but is mainly cultivated on the island of Vis and from a sherry similar Wine pressed.
-It is also traditional Prošek used.
-In 2010, a total vineyard area of 36 hectares was declared in Croatia (Statistics Kym Anderson ).
+The early ripening vine is very susceptible to real ones mildew and Black spots disease, as well as minor for Botrytis, It produces alcohol-rich white wines with an apricot aroma.
+The variety is approved in the Srednja / Juzna Dalmacija area (Central and Southern Dalmatia), but is mainly cultivated on and from the island of Vis sherry similar Wine pressed.
+It is also used for the traditional Prošek used.
+In 2010, a vineyard area of 36 hectares was shown in Croatia (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012